zachlindsey/zizzle-os/README.md

 * want to make a simple OS on the raspberry pi 4
 * want to learn some assembly in writing this os
+* want to run your code on the pi4 itself, not an emulator
 * know a little bit about programming already
 * have access to a bash-like shell (if you are using windows like me, use Cygwin)